jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 The core UCD team is made up of user researchers, content and interaction designers with front end developers often helping to complete the group responsible for *UX,* and by sharing it we remove unintentional bias and bring our own individual experiences and knowledge to the product.

-User needs define what we prioritise in design and ship first.
+User needs define what we prioritise in design and what we ship first.

 ![A screenshot with post it notes from user research attached.](/images/ucd.png "UX is a team sport!
 After rounds of usability testing the UCD team analysed research data together, ensuring we all have a common understanding of the data and next steps.  ")